microsoft/azuredevopslabs/labs/java/mavenpmvsts/readme.md

 1. In the left menu, click on Maven.

-   {% include note.html content= "At the time of writing, Maven package feeds are a preview feature.
+   {% include note.html content= "At the time of writing, Maven package feeds was a preview feature.
 You will need to enable the Maven package feed feature in order to connect to Package Management to/from Maven." %}

 1. Click **Generate Maven Credentials**.

     ![Generate Maven Credentials](images/maven-generate-creds.png)

 1. VSTS creates a credentials snippet.
-Click the **Copy to Clipboard** button to copy the snippet to the clipboard.
+Click **Copy to Clipboard** to copy the snippet to the clipboard.

     ![Copy the Maven Credentials](images/maven-creds.png)

 1. In your editor, open the `MyShuttleCalc\maven\settings.xml`.

-1. Delete the comment `<!-- paste maven package feed credentials section here !-->` and replace it with the snippet between the `<servers>` and `</servers>` tags so that the final result looks like this:
+1. Delete the comment `<!-- paste maven package feed credentials section here !-->` and replace it with the snippet text between the tags `<servers>` and `</servers>` so that the final result looks like this:

     ![Paste the Maven Credentials](images/maven-paste-creds.png)

-1. Press Ctrl-S (or File->Save) and save the file.
+1. Press Ctrl-S (or File -> Save) to save the file.

-1. In VSTS, go back to the Connect to Feed dialog on your Maven feed.
-Click on the copy button in the section labeled `Add this feed to your project pom.xml inside the <repositories> tag`.
+1. In VSTS, go back to the **Connect to Feed** dialog on your Maven feed.
+Click copy in the section labeled `Add this feed to your project pom.xml inside the <repositories> tag`.

     ![Get the package repository settings from VSTS](images/maven-packagefeed-settings.png)

 1. In your editor, open the `pom.xml` file.
-Update the `<repositories>` tag as well as the `<distributionManagement>` tag so that they point to your feed.
+Update the `<repositories>` tag as well as the `<distributionManagement>` tag so that they now point to your feed.

     ![Updating the repo settings in pom.xml](images/pom-repo.png)

 1. Commit your changes to the repo.

    {% include note.html content= "If this is your first commit to VSTS, you will be prompted to update your display name and email address for the repo.
-These are simply for display purposes, but usually are matched to your VSTS profile." %}
+These are only for display purposes but are usually matched to your VSTS profile." %}

 ### IntelliJ

-Click **VCS->Commit Changes** to commit your changes to the repo.
+1. Click **VCS -> Commit Changes** to commit your changes to the repo.

 ![Commit changes](images/vcs-commit.png)

-- Enter **Adding maven credentials** to the commit message.
+- Enter **Adding maven credentials** for the commit message.

-- Click the drop-down next to the Commit button and select **Commit and Push**.
+- Click the drop-down next to **Commit** and select **Commit and Push**.

 ### Eclipse

-{% include note.html content= "Use the personal access token (PAT) generated from the **Set up a Docker Build** lab that should be located at: `home/vmadmin/pat.txt`.
+{% include note.html content= "Use the personal access token (PAT)generated from the **Set up a Docker Build** lab that should be located at: `home/vmadmin/pat.txt`.
 Otherwise, follow the instructions from that lab again to generate a new PAT." %}

-- In Eclipse, right click on the project or the pom.xml file and select **Team->Commit**.
+- In Eclipse, right click on the project or the pom.xml file and select **Team -> Commit**.

-- Enter **Adding maven credentials** to the commit message.
+- Enter **Adding maven credentials** for the commit message and click **Commit and Push**.

-- Click the **Commit and Push** button.

-- Verify that the correct remote is being pushed to, then click the **Next** button.
+- Verify that the remote location is accurate and click **Next**.

-- If a window pops up that prompts for credentials, use the following values:
+- If a window prompts for credentials, use the following values:

     | Name | Value |
     |---|---|